Shota Arveladze: Rangers

-Arveladze joined Rangers from Ajax for £3m in 2001.
+Arveladze joined Rangers from Ajax for £3 million in 2001.
 He agreed a four-year deal with the club.
-It was obvious that the Georgian would face a fierce competitions for the starting place in the Rangers' strikeforce from the players like Tore Andre Flo, Claudio Caniggia, Michael Mols, Kenny Miller, Billy Dodds, Ronald de Boer and Russell Latapy.
+It was obvious that the Georgian would face a fierce competitions for the starting place in the Rangers' strike force from the players like Tore Andre Flo, Claudio Caniggia, Michael Mols, Kenny Miller, Billy Dodds, Ronald de Boer and Russell Latapy.

 During the first season with Glasgow-based club, Arveladze scored 17 goals overall, including 11 in Scottish Premier League.
 He only managed to take part in 30 games, after being injured in February in the quarterfinal of the Scottish Cup against Forfar Athletic, an injury which meant he missed the 2002 Scottish League Cup Final.
 However, he scored six goals for his club, which managed to win the title.
 Arveladze played in the final, replacing Claudio Caniggia.
 This was his first title with the Scottish club.

 The following season was the most successful in the career of the Georgian player.
 Rangers won treble.
 In March 2003, Rangers defeated their arch-rivals Celtic in the League Cup Final.
 Later in the Scottish Cup Final, Rangers won another title, after they managed to defeat Dundee with a goal from Lorenzo Amoruso.
 Arveladze's two compatriots Georgi Nemsadze and Zurab Khizanishvili also took part in this game.
 The latter joined Arveladze at Rangers during that summer.

 In May 2005, Arveladze declared that he would leave the club after the end of the season, in which he managed to score 9 goals.
 He confirmed receiving offers from various clubs in Europe, including teams from England, Germany, the Netherlands and Turkey.

 During his time at Rangers, Arveladze had a nickname, Mr. Bean, because of his facial likeness to Rowan Atkinson.

 During a legal case in 2015, Arveladze's agent claimed that the true transfer fee had been 12 million Euro, the equivalent of £8.5 million at the time.
 Arveladze scored the 300th goal in the SPL and was part of Rangers squads that won the domestic treble in 2002–03 and a double in 2004–05.